pranav-ganesh/tp/docs/team/idgrr.md

     relevant and often updated as long as CMM uses a local storage, and the company processes continues with using Excel sheets for storing customer data.
 The implementation was challenging as it required constant updating and tweaking as the team's definition of a valid person to be imported constantly changed throughout the project
-  * Credits: *The previous iteration CallMeMaybe (AddressBookLevel3) 's JSONstorage helped me structure my ImportExport feature.
+  * Credits: *The previous iteration CallMeMaybe (AddressBookLevel3) 's JSON storage architecture helped me structure my ImportExport feature.
 This taught me how to follow an existing architectural style while implementing a new feature.
 It also helped me rethink the way I approach code abstractions way before the CS2103T's lecture of code architecture*

 * **New Feature**: Added Exporting functionality